Chart Color Schemes

 Maroubra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Maroubra has a notably high educational attainment among residents aged 15 and above, with 45.7% holding university qualifications.
-This is higher than the national average of 30.4% and the NSW average of 32.2%.
+Maroubra's educational attainment is notably higher than national averages.
+Among residents aged 15+, 45.7% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 29.5%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.8%).
 Vocational pathways account for 24.7% of qualifications, with advanced diplomas at 10.9% and certificates at 13.8%.

-Educational participation is high in Maroubra, with 30.5% of residents currently enrolled in formal education.
-This includes 8.6% in primary education, 7.1% in secondary education, and 7.1% pursuing tertiary education.
+Educational participation is high, with 30.5% currently enrolled in formal education.
+This includes 8.6% in primary, 7.1% in secondary, and 7.1% pursuing tertiary education.

 Frequently Asked Questions - Education